Patient Privacy & Consent

 As a patient, you have the right to “Informed Consent.”
 This means that your physician will explain the advantages and risks of procedures, tests or treatments.
 You have the right to refuse any treatment.
 If the reason for some part of your care is unclear to you, please ask your physician or nurse to explain it to you.

-Shady Grove Adventist Hospital recognizes the right of adult patients to make informed decisions regarding their care and treatment.
+Adventist HealthCare Shady Grove Medical Center recognizes the right of adult patients to make informed decisions regarding their care and treatment.
 “Advance Directives” are decisions, written or communicated in advance of an incapacitating event, regarding the patient's choices about treatment and/or regarding the selection of a health care agent who will make decisions on the patient's behalf.
 It is the responsibility of the patient or the family to submit a copy of the Advance Directive to the hospital.